 Legal and psychological experts agree that what children of divorce need is to continue healthy parent-child relationships.
 Contrary to this philosophy is a behaviour known as parental alienation, in which one parent undermines an intact parent-child relationship, turning the child or children against the other parent.
 This results in what is called parental alienation syndrome.
 Alienation occurs when one parent manipulates a child to reject the other parent, whether out of hatred, fear, or disrespect.
-Unfortunately, parental alienation is a phenomenon that can arise in custody disputes.
+Unfortunately, parental alienation is a phenomenon that can arise in decision-making responsibility and parenting disputes.

 How Federal Legislation & Case Law Address Parental Alienation

 The 2020 amendments to the Divorce Act remove the “maximum contact” principle which was designed to ensure every child had contact with both parents so long as it was in that child’s best interests.
 Instead, section 16(3) now sets out a number of factors to considering in determining the best interests of the child, one of which is each spouse’s willingness to support the development and maintenance of the child’s relationship with the other spouse.
 In allocating parenting time, courts will give effect to the principle that a child should have as much time with each spouse as is consistent with the best interests of the child.
 Further, a parent who ignore a parenting or contact schedule outlined in a court order can be subject to penalties, including fines or a loss of parenting time.

 The courts repeatedly noted the harmful psychological effects of interfering with an intact parent-child relationship.
 In Gordon v.
 Goertz (a 1996 Supreme Court decision) the court stated, “The importance of preserving the child’s relationship with his or her psychological parent has long been recognized by this Court … There is a growing body of evidence that this relationship may well be the most determinative factor on the child’s long-term welfare.”